-Project ID Project Name Improvement Category Existing TSP Project 9 Cost 10 Timing of Need MRDP-11 Orchard Street Improvement Access from the West/South AT-177 Medium Medium- Term 99W.
-This includes sidewalk ar or Arterial cross-section stand and bike lanes with optional of approximately 125 feet planter strips on both the n orth and MRDP-12 6 th Street Improvement Parallel Routes to OR 99W MAT-22 Medium Medium- Term standards including sidewalks a treet to Monroe Grade Sch and optional planter strips. may replace the sidewalk The shared-use path cons MRDP-13 Kelly to Ash Street Shared- use Path Parallel Routes to OR 99W AT-120 Medium Medium- Term to Shared- use Path cross-secti he old railroad alignment l on standards.
-This project Street Shared-Use Path (would construct a segmen t of the MRDP-14 6 th Street Shared- Use Path Safe Routes to School Parallel Routes to OR 99W n/a Low Short- Term • ong 6 th Street from Orchar as a Safe Routes to Scho oe Grade S School.
-MRDP-15 6 th Street Shared- Use Path from Main/ Commercial St. to Orchard St. Parallel Routes to OR 99W n/a Medium Medium- Term Orchard St 6 th Street St (MRDP-14 treet.
-This will conne Share-Use Path Safe ong 6 th Street between Mact the Monroe Cross Coun Routes to School from Or yfinding signage to suppor ard Street. try Shared-Use chard Street to t Path (AT-1 he Grade \$ 22) to the School CC-138 OR 99W & Orchard Street Intersection Improve OR 99W CC-138 High Long- Term
+Project ID Project Name Improvement Category Existing TSP Project Cost Timing of Need MRDP-11 Orchard Street Improvement Access from the West/South AT-177 Medium Medium- Term Improve Orchard Street to Minor Arterial cross-section standards between 6 th Street and OR 99W.
+This includes sidewalk and bike lanes with optional planter strips on both the north and south sides.
+Priority is the infill of approximately 125 feet of sidewalk on the north side.
+MRDP-12 6 th Street Improvement Parallel Routes to OR 99W MAT-22 Medium Medium- Term standards including sidewalks a treet to Monroe Grade Sch and optional planter strips. may replace the sidewalk The shared-use path cons MRDP-13 Kelly to Ash Street Shared- use Path Parallel Routes to OR 99W AT-120 Medium Medium- Term to Shared- use Path cross-secti he old railroad alignment l on standards.
+This project Street Shared-Use Path ( would construct a segmen t of the MRDP-14 6 th Street Shared- Use Path Safe Routes to School Parallel Routes to OR 99W n/a Low Short- Term ong 6 th Street from Orchar as a Safe Routes to Scho oe Grade S School.
+MRDP-15 6 th Street Shared- Use Path from Main/ Commercial St. to Orchard St. Parallel Routes to OR 99W n/a Medium Medium- Term Construct a shared-use path along 6 th Street between Main Street/Commercial Street and Orchard Street.
+This will connect the Monroe Cross Country Shared-Use Path (AT-122) to the 6 th Street Share-Use Path Safe Routes to School from Orchard Street to the Grade School (MRDP-14).
+Include bicycle wayfinding signage to support an alternative route to OR 99W between Kelly Street and Orchard Street.
+CC-138 OR 99W & Orchard Street Intersection Improve OR 99W CC-138 High Long- Term